Iran University of Medical Sciences • Journals

 Working with the online submission system

-Although IUMS journals may use different journal management systems, the core tasks for editors are similar: assessing new submissions, assigning reviewers, tracking revisions and recording final decisions.
+Although IUMS journals may use different journal management systems, the core tasks for editors are similar: assessing new submissions, assigning reviewers, tracking revisions and recording decisions.

 Key editor tasks